prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 * Other docs:
   * n/a

-This document aims at creating a lower level `ScrapeConfig` Custom Resource that defines additional scrape configurations the kubernetes way.
+This document aims at creating a lower level `ScrapeConfig` Custom Resource  Definition that defines additional scrape configurations the Kubernetes way.

 # Why